Last Updated on April 9, 2022

+Instacart is a grocery delivery company that contracts with retailers, including supermarkets, pharmacies, and big box stores.
 Aldi is one of several establishments that Instacart delivers for in our area, including Sam’s Club, CVS, and a regional grocery chain.
-When we pulled up Aldi on the Instacart website (you can also use the iPhone app or Google Play app), a few things stood out to us.
+You can access Instacart through the Instacart website or the Instacart app on your iPhone or Android device.

 One, Instacart does not appear to list the entire store inventory.
-While Instacart has most of the Regular Buy offerings, we didn’t spot any ALDI Finds (Special Buys) or Seasonal Favorites.
-That means that, for example, we weren’t able to find the Serra Ladies 2 Piece Thermal Sleepwear Set in this week’s ad, or score the Seasonal Favorite Bake House Creations Pie Crusts.
+While Instacart has most of the Regular Buy offerings, we didn’t spot any Aldi Finds (Special Buys) or Seasonal Favorites.
+That means that, for example, we weren’t able to find the Serra Ladies 2 Piece Thermal Sleepwear Set in that week’s ad, or score the Seasonal Favorite Bake House Creations Pie Crusts.

-Two, there are a few coupons for national brands.
+Two, there are a few coupons for national brands sold at Aldi.
 This is a pretty significant difference from the in-store experience, as Aldi doesn’t take coupons.
 These coupons are digital in nature, and the ones we saw required buying more than one of a product.
 There weren’t a lot of coupons, but it was something that caught our eye.